Monaco hunts oil-bribery whistleblower in EU

 And Credit Suisse declined to comment on the blocked bail money.

-But for Taylor, Cadman, and the more than 25 NGOs which signed a recent appeal on Taylor's behalf, his case showed how easily states such as Monaco, and others, exploited Interpol and international treaties to make their enemies lives a misery in the EU.
+But for Taylor, Cadman, and the more than 25 NGOs which signed a recent appeal on Taylor's behalf, his case shows how easily states such as Monaco, and others, can exploit Interpol and international treaties to make their enemies lives a misery in the EU.

 The case was "another example" of how the system "can be abused to target and intimidate critical journalists, whistleblowers, and public watchdogs," the NGOs said.